-Please follow this link for the minimum deadlines as defined by the Graduate School.
+Please read the minimum deadlines as defined by the Graduate School.
 Programs can require a more rigorous set of deadlines.
 Students are expected to check with their program and the Graduate School regarding specific deadlines unique to the term and academic year they plan to complete their degree requirements.